i3inc-panacea2-1/panacea/README.md

 The `ViewModelBase` class is defined in `Panacea.Mvvm`.
 It's a simple class and a View can be constructed and attached to it only on demand.

 # SOLID
+* Single responsibility - A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
+* Open–closed principle - Software entities should be open for extension,  but closed for modification.
+* Liskov substitution principle - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+* Dependency inversion principle - One should depend upon abstractions, [not] concretions.

 see [the wiki page for SOLID](https://en.wikipedia.org/wiki/SOLID).

 # Core package